GoodBotCo/GoodBotCo.github.io/_posts/2016-09-15-thin-models-with-concerns.md

 end
 ```

 You see, here the method `#like!` is already duplicate code between the `News`, and `Comment` models.
-In the future, if you decide to update the Like API, you’ll probably have to add more duplicate code in `News` and `Comment`.
-Well, have no Concern young one, Concern to the rescue.
+In the future, if you decide to update the Like API, you’ll probably have to add more duplicate code in both `News` and `Comment`.
+Well, have no Concern young one, Concerns to the rescue.

-Here is how you can refactor the above code `ActiveModel::Concern`.
+Here is how you can refactor the above code with `ActiveModel::Concern`.

 ```ruby
 class News < ActiveRecord::Base